mnhrc/mnhrc.github.io/README.md

 1. Locate and replace the API key in the client codebase
 1. Locate and replace spreadsheet ID in client codebase
+1. Locate and replace the center lat and lng values to define the initial center point of the map on load

+As of this writing, all of these values are kept at the top of the `map_controller.js` file for ease of access.

+### Deploy to Host of Choice

+The application is completely contained as a simple website and requires only to be hosted as such.

+For example, we host it for free on Github Pages.